Wheels & Wheel weights.

-The first wheels where of a full metal flat strip spoke design.
+The first wheels whereof a full metal flat strip spoke design.
 With metal paddles on the outer rims (12 paddles).
-These necessitated a outer metal rim to travel smoothly on roads or hard surfaces.
+These necessitated an outer metal rim to travel smoothly on roads or hard surfaces.
 Later there was a rounded spike (12 spikes) facing alternative directions – similar to the early metal tractor wheels on Fordsons etc.

 You could also fit extension rims/wheels for added traction and outer metal rims (+ rubber) for tarmac.

-The motoculteurs were very versatile and where used on many types of surfaces.
-Subsequently they were fitted with, metal wheels, spikes, outer rims, metal bands, metal bands with rubber surface, grooved larger outer bands and rims for use on rail tracks.
+The motoculteurs were very versatile and were used on many types of surfaces.
+Subsequently, they were fitted with, metal wheels, spikes, outer rims, metal bands, metal bands with rubber surface, grooved larger outer bands and rims for use on rail tracks.

-The early models up to 1937 used a flat metal plate with a concave center drilled 4 times for the wheel nuts.
-The greasing of the wheel shaft and perforated locking disc for directional lever operated changes was accomplished using a small reservoir, which was turned on a regular basis with a top screw cap to dispense the grease.
-This was spring loaded, and needed refilling on a regular basis.
+The early models up to 1937 used a flat metal plate with a concave centre drilled 4 times for the wheel nuts.
+The greasing of the wheel shaft and perforated locking disc for directional lever-operated changes was accomplished using a small reservoir, which was turned on a regular basis with a top screw cap to dispense the grease.
+This was spring-loaded, and needed refilling on a regular basis.

-Later models changed to a Energic branded alloy hub cap with a large 2 cm access bolt with a felt washer to allowing greasing of the wheel shaft and directional locking parts.
+Later models changed to an Energic branded alloy hub cap with a large 2 cm access bolt with a felt washer to allowing greasing of the wheel shaft and directional locking parts.